na-na-hi/renget/archive/miniproxy.md

 - I am not accepting monetary donations because they caused too much drama.

 !!! info info and news (24/02/2024)
-    gemini ultra is not released yet.
-I can't add that to the proxy... currently dealing with 1k+ spam emails. i might have missed/deleted your email. please send another one.
+    gemini ultra/pro 1.5 is not available yet.
+I can't add that to the proxy...
+    I will answer the emails I swear.
+Just a little busy irl.
 ***

 Feel free to email me for anything(yes, that includes logs/bots).
 Doesn't need to be related to proxies and /aicg/.
 Always open to key/source donators.